meltingcore/bg/food-court/Decks.md

 ## 🇺🇸 Liberty Grill

-- **Special Ability** - You can cook recipes with twice the amount of ingredients to score bonus VP equal to that amount.
-You don't have to match the recipe requirements for the extra ingredients.
+- **Special Ability** - You can cook recipes with extra primary or secondary ingredient to gain +1 serve value.
 - **End Condition** - Cook 4 different recipes of the same type (e.g., 4 steaks or 4 burgers).
 - **Tracking** - The recipe cards.